tivrama/tivrama.github.io/_posts/2016-05-27-welcome-to-jekyll.markdown

 {% endhighlight %}

 1. The entire hash table as an array.
 2. Bucket which holds a tuple containing input data.
 A bucket can have more than one tuple if a collision occurs.
-Note: an example of a collision at the fitst hash index with two tuples in one bucket.
+Note: an example of a collision at the first hash index with two tuples in one bucket.
 3. Tuple that holds the actual key value pairs.

 ---